jasonjmcghee/ron-lsp/README.md

 It'll output something like this if there are warnings / errors:

 <img width="503" height="488" alt="Screenshot 2025-10-24 at 10 02 35 AM" src="https://github.com/user-attachments/assets/7914fef5-8fff-4216-bc75-e7437ee5c333" />

+You can optionally pass a file or folder. (e.g. `ron-lsp check crates/sub-crate` - it will recursively check all `.ron` files from that point.)

+It will use the nearest `Cargo.toml` starting from the resolved `.ron` file.

 ## Usage